Online Resource Allocation via Static Bundle Pricing: Related Work

-\paragraph{Online Contention Resolution Schemes.} We work with the ex-ante linear programming relaxation and interpret the fractional value assigned to each buyer-value pair as a target acceptance probability.
-The online realizations then play the role of a randomized rounding step.
-Our mechanism is responsible for enforcing feasibility ex-post, while preserving as much of the fractional optimum as possible.
+\paragraph{Online Contention Resolution Schemes.} Our general approach is inspired by the framework of \emph{contention resolution schemes (CRSs)}, introduced by \citet{crs-chekuri}.
+A CRS is given a fractional point $x^*$ in the relaxation polytope and samples a random set $R$ according to the product distribution with marginals $x^*$.
+Since the resulting set $R$ may violate feasibility constraints, the CRS subsequently discards selected elements to obtain a feasible $R' \subseteq R$.
+Subsequently, \citet{ocrs} introduced the online counterpart of CRSs, termed \emph{online contention resolution schemes (OCRSs)}, which apply to a wide range of online settings, including prophet inequalities. \citet{ocrs} showed that the existence of a $c$-balanced OCRS implies a $c$-competitive prophet inequality.
+More recently, \citet{optimal-ocrs-singla} established the converse, i.e., that a $c$-competitive prophet inequality yields a $c$-competitive ex-ante OCRS.

-This perspective is closely related to the framework of \emph{contention resolution schemes (CRSs)}, introduced by Chekuri, Vondrák, and Zenklusen for submodular maximization under combinatorial constraints~\cite{crs-chekuri}.
-In this framework, a CRS is given a fractional point $x^*$ in the relaxation polytope and samples a random set $R$ according to the product distribution with marginals $x^*$.
-Since the resulting set $R$ may violate feasibility constraints, the scheme subsequently discards selected elements to obtain a feasible subset $R' \subseteq R$.
-Later, Feldman, Svensson, and Zenklusen~\cite{ocrs} introduced the online counterpart of this framework, termed \emph{online contention resolution schemes (OCRSs)}, which apply to a wide range of online settings, including prophet inequalities.
-In their work, they showed that the existence of a $c$-balanced OCRS implies a $c$-competitive prophet inequality.
-More recently, Lee and Singla \cite{optimal-ocrs-singla} showed that a $c$-competitive prophet inequality also yields a $c$-competitive \emph{ex-ante} OCRS.
+A central concept in the OCRS framework is \emph{selectability}.
+Informally, an OCRS is $c$-selectable with respect to a relaxation polytope~$P$ if for every point $x \in P$, every active element is included in the final solution with probability at least~$c$.
+However, restricting our attention to static bundle pricing mechanisms, selectability does not align well with anonymity.
+To illustrate, consider a single-item setting with two buyers, $a$ and $b$, each having deterministic value~$1$.
+The relaxation polytope admits a feasible fractional solution that assigns mass~$1/2$ to each buyer.
+Any static and anonymous pricing mechanism assigns a single price to the item, possibly drawn from a probability distribution.
+This price is accepted or rejected by both buyers.
+If the price is accepted, the adversary can always select buyer $a$ to receive the item, rendering meaningful selectability guarantees impossible.